Terms & Conditions of Booking

 1 to 1/1 to 2 SWIMMING TEACHING/COACHING

-Bookings and full payment for 1 to 1/1 to 2 swimming sessions must be received by Aqua Swimming in advance using the secure payment link sent via email.
-Once the payment link email has been received by the person responsible for making the booking, payment for all 1 to 1 and 1 to 2 lessons must be paid for within 24 hours.
-Outside this period the session time may be offered to an alternative customer.
-Cancellations for 1 to 1’s received by Aqua Swimming within 24 hrs. of the booking period that cannot be re-let will be charged for and no refund for lessons booked will be made.
+1. Bookings and full payment for 1 to 1/1 to 2 swimming sessions must be received by Aqua Swimming in advance using the secure payment link sent via email.
+Once the payment link email has been received by the person responsible for making the booking, payment for all 1 to 1 and 1 to 2 lessons must be paid for within 24 hrs.
+Outside this period, the booking will cancelled and offered to an alternative customer.
+Cancellations for 1 to 1’s received by Aqua Swimming within 24 hrs of the booking period that cannot be re-let will be charged for and no refund for lessons booked will be made.
 Termly 1 to 1 sessions booked on a weekly basis (10 weeks or more) must be paid for in advance and no pro-rata fees will be accepted if swimmers are only able to make part of the term owing to any known absence.

-Parents/carers must make it clear to the Aqua Swimming administration team the level and ability of the swimmer who is receiving tuition, including any known medical conditions that may affect them during a lesson period
+2. Parents/carers are required to make it clear to the Aqua Swimming administration team the level and ability of the swimmer who is receiving tuition, including any known medical conditions that may affect them during a lesson period.

-No refunds will be made if 1 to 1 or 1 to 2 sessions are missed owing to illness, holidays or any other reason outside the control of Aqua Swimming Ltd
+3. No refunds will be made if 1 to 1 or 1 to 2 sessions are missed owing to illness, holidays or any other reason outside the control of Aqua Swimming Ltd.

-Confirmation of all lessons booked including the location will be sent by email from the Aqua Swimming office before the commencement of the 1 to 1 lessons.
-The confirmation email will also contain the secure payment link for all swimming lessons booked
+4. Confirmation of all lessons booked including the location will be sent by email from the Aqua Swimming office before the commencement of the 1 to 1 lessons.
+The confirmation email will also contain the secure payment link for all swimming lessons booked.
+The payment link within the confirmation email is effective for a 24 hr period only.

-Swimmers will be allocated a qualified Instructor from the Aqua Swimming team.
-If for any unforeseen reason a Swimming Instructor is unable to take the booked swimming lesson, Aqua Swimming will seek to find a suitable replacement
+5. Swimmers will be allocated a qualified Instructor from the Aqua Swimming team.
+If for any unforeseen reason a Swimming Instructor is unable to take the booked swimming lesson, Aqua Swimming will seek to find a suitable replacement.

-If for any reason Aqua Swimming cancels any sessions booked, a credit will be issued to use at another available time.
+7. If for any reason Aqua Swimming cancels any session/s booked, a credit will be issued to use at another available time.

-Spectators viewing the swimming lessons on the side of the pool must use the protective overshoe covers provided or remove outdoor shoes.
+10. Spectators viewing the swimming lessons on the side of the pool must use the protective overshoe covers provided or remove outdoor shoes.
+This is only applicable at some locations where 1 to 1 sessions are held.

-Parents/carers must not distract the lesson at any time once this has started and to respect the judgment of the Aqua Swimming Instructors.
+11. Parents/carers must not distract the lesson at any time once a teaching/coaching session has started and to respect the judgment of the Aqua Swimming Instructors.
 However, it may be possible very briefly to gain feedback from the Instructor at the end of the swimming lesson period.